ChiragSomashekar/product-purchase-engagement-analysis/README.md

   - Measure impact on time-to-purchase and conversion speed

 ### Limitations
-- Missing or inconsistent tracing for some funnel events limits precision
+- Missing or inconsistent tracking for some funnel events limits precision
 - Lack of session identifiers prevents deeper browsing-depth analysis
-- Same-day analysis does not capture capture long consideration cycles
+- Same-day analysis does not capture long consideration cycles
-- Results are **directonal**, not causal
+- Results are **directional**, not causal

 ## Deliverables
 - **Slides:** Executive presentation with visual analysis [slides](`slides`)